How do I enroll a Purple Heart Recipient?

 How do I obtain DD-214 or other discharge papers?

-To obtain a copy of the necessary documentation, please contact the National Records Center.
+To obtain a copy of the necessary documentation, please contact the National Personnel Records Center.

 If you are not a veteran or the next of kin, you must complete the Standard Form 180 (SF180).
-This form is available at National Archvies and Records Administration (NARA).
+This form is available at National Archives and Records Administration (NARA).

 How many Purple Hearts have been awarded?